finom/Functions/FunctionCallEvent/README.md

 # Function Call Event
-This tiny method helps to catch number of calls, result, arguments and another information before, after, on sucess and on error call.
+This tiny method helps to catch result, number of calls, arguments and another information before, after, on sucess and on error call.
+It can be used for loggers and another things.

 ## How to use
 You have to redefine target function like this: